lucas-aragno/performpal/README.md

 ### How to use it

-**Performpal** provides an object called **Operation** that acts as an ochestrator between your business logic and endpoints, models, or services.
+**Performpal** provides an object called **Operation** that acts as an orchestrator between your business logic and endpoints, models, or services.
 They implement particular use cases of your application like placing an order or registering a new user.

 The Operation object provides a "react"-ish way to handle actions for your use cases: